splunk/public-o11y-docs/infrastructure/metrics-pipeline/metrics-pipeline-intro.rst

 --------------------------------------------------------------------------------

 When you use MPM,  you don't have to modify the configuration of your :ref:`Splunk Distribution of the OpenTelemetry Collector <otel-intro>`.
-You can still use the configuration to ingest data, remove high-cardinality dimensions, drop MTS you don't need, and route MTS to the low-cost data tier after you ingest OpenTelemetry data.
-To learn how to remove data before using the Collector by modifying the configuration, see :ref:`configure-remove`.
+You can still use this configuration to ingest raw OpenTelemetry MTS, then use MPM to remove high-cardinality dimensions, drop MTS you don't need, and route MTS to the low-cost archival data tier.
+To learn how to remove raw incoming MTS by modifying the Collector configuration, see :ref:`configure-remove`.

 .. _what-is-metric-cardinality: